Dampierre History, Family Crest & Coats of Arms

 Early History of the Dampierre family

-Another 171 words (12 lines of text) covering the years 1229, 1273, 1802, 1651 and 1715 are included under the topic Early Dampierre History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dampierre research.
+Another 86 words (6 lines of text) covering the years 1229, 1273, 1802, 1651, 1715, 1652, 1668 and 1672 are included under the topic Early Dampierre History in all our PDF Extended History products and printed products wherever possible.

 Dampierre Spelling Variations